selfdefined/web-app/11ty/definitions/ableism.md

 title: Ableism
 slug: ableism
 defined: true
 excerpt: a system that places value on people’s bodies and minds based on societally constructed ideas of normalcy, intelligence, excellence, and productivity.
-These constructed ideas are deeply rooted in anti-Blackness, eugenics, colonialism, and capitalism.
+These constructed ideas are deeply rooted in anti-Blackness, eugenics, colonialism, and capitalism. — Talia "TL" Lewis
 speech: noun
 flag:
   level: warning